StarExecMiami/StarExec-ARC/provers-containerised/README.md

   program (currently `runsolver`) with appropriate leading output for the TPTP World, and a `Dockerfile` to build a containers for specified prover (see the comments in the `Dockerfile`).
   * Each prover's folder contains a `Dockerfile` for building the prover in a container.
-  * The tag name convention for prover containers is *prover*`:`*version*s.
+  * The tag name convention for prover containers is *prover*`:`*version*.
+    - The *prover* has to be lowercase (because of docker/podman).
-    - This has to be provided as the `--build-arg PROVER_IMAGE` value for building the resource limited prover container.
+    - The tag name has to be provided as the `--build-arg PROVER_IMAGE` value for building the resource limited prover container.
   * The tag name convention for resource limited prover containers is the prover container name plus the suffix `-RLR`.
 - The `run_image.py` script for running a resource limited prover container on a given ATP